 Time Tables: Children in Year 6 are expected to know their times tables up to 12x12 and it is imperative that they have a confident understanding of their times tables before they take their SATs exams.
 Once confident, the children then progress onto using their knowledge of times tables in a variety of different ways; for example using multiplication facts to find the corresponding division fact.
 The children are given a times table to focus on each Monday and will be tested each Friday.

 Homework: The children should challenge themselves to complete at least one piece of homework from the home learning grid each week.
 This should be brought in by Thursday to ensure that it can be considered for the awarding of a merit to the child on Friday.
 In addition to this, the children will also be given formal homework on a Monday with the expectation that it is completed and returned by Friday.

-PE: Year 6 has PE on a Thursday morning and correct kit should be worn for each lesson.
+PE: Starting 2nd November, Year 6 now have PE on a Friday morning and correct kit should be worn for each lesson.
 This includes the TSM PE top (in the appropriate house colour), shorts (of suitable length) and suitable foot wear (trainers or plimsolls).
 If a child fails to have their PE kit on three separate occasions within a term then a letter will be sent home to parents.

 Thank you for taking the time to read this.
 If you have any questions, or wish to arrange a meeting to raise any concerns, do not hesitate to contact me; this may be done by either calling the office and leaving me a message or sending a letter in with your child.
 I will endeavour to respond as soon as possible.